Ready for school

 If you think your child is having trouble with communicating and talking to you, discuss your concerns with a professional such as a health visitor, GP, nursery/school teacher who can provide advice and consider whether they may require a referral to a speech and language therapist or GP.

 Parent/carers can also self-refer to speech and language therapy.
-See main page for more information Speech and language therapy (children) :: West London NHS Trust
+For more information visit the West London NHS Trust Children's Speech and language therapy webpage

 The OT's Guide to Fine Motor Skills - The OT Toolbox